LearnOnDemandSystems/docs/lod/activities.md

 - **Score**: this displays the score value of the Activity.
 This will display _Practice_ for non-scored Activities, and a the score value of the Activity for scored Activities.

 - **Token**: this is the replacement token that is used in lab instructions to represent this Activity in the lab.
-Simply place the Replacement Token where you would like the Activity to appear in the lab instructions.
+Simply place this Replacement Token where you would like the Activity to appear in the lab instructions.

 - **Edit**: click this to edit the Activity.